 Covid-19 has highlighted the importance of underlying strategies employed by international public relations teams—remote work, effective communication, strict time management, and adaptability.
 Fortunately, advancements in technology have made cross-border communication easier, removing barriers that previously prevented people from engaging across time zones.

 Secure Wi-Fi connections, Zoom calls, scheduling features in email servers, and Google translate have all created a more accessible global media landscape for international public relations professionals.
 Social networks like Twitter and LinkedIn have made it much easier to build and maintain relationships with reporters and stay updated on the beats they cover.

 Creating an International Public Relations Strategy

-First, when beginning to engage with the media in any new market, the team executing on your international public relations strategy must offer diverse perspectives and language abilities.
-Most journalists today speak English, but if you want to work extensively with the local media then someone who is fluent in the language who can develop partnerships with key reporters and publications, is essential.
+First, when beginning to engage with the media in any new market, the team executing your international public relations strategy must offer diverse perspectives and language abilities.
+Most journalists today speak English, but if you want to work extensively with the local media then having someone who is fluent in the language who can develop partnerships with key reporters and publications is essential.